timwis/data-digest/README.md

 ## How it works
 SubscribeMe's database has a `services` table.
 A service is a data source being subscribed to.
-The developer will configure their service, specifying the base endpoint (ie. `https://phl.carto.com/api/v2/sql`) and an email digest template (using [handlebars](http://handlebarsjs.com/) to inject the data).
+The developer will configure their service, specifying the valid URL pattern via regex (ie. `https:\/\/data.com\/datasets\/[A-Za-z0-9]\.json`) and an email digest template (using [handlebars](http://handlebarsjs.com/) to inject the data).

 The developer can then add a 'subscribe' form to their application for users to fill in their email address.
-On submission, the form should send a `POST` request to their SubscribeMe service containing the email address and the query being subscribed to (ie. `?q=SELECT * FROM crimes WHERE district = 12 AND date = current_date`).
+On submission, the form should send a `POST` request to their SubscribeMe service containing the email address and the url being subscribed to (ie. `https://data.com/datasets/crimes.json?date={{ formatDate 'today' 'YYYY-MM-DD' }}`)

 Every day, SubscribeMe will execute the query, render the result into the template, and send an email to all the subscribers of that query.